 • • •

 Author Bio: The author of this post is Harrish Sairaman, a self-confessed top corporate trainer in India.
-As co-founder of The Next Dimension, a company with intent of empowering individuals, he believes in “a high energy, insightful learning experience driven by impactful activities to bring in a transformational shift among his participants.”
+He believes in “a high energy, insightful learning experience driven by impactful activities to bring in a transformational shift among his participants.”
 Find him on Twitter.

 √ A Courteous Call: If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.